poole/hyde/_posts/2023-02-27-azure-nsg-allow-only-portal.md

     - Azure Network Service Tags
 ---

-My Client got a requirement to block internet access inside a Subnet \ Vnet only using NSG and allow exception to Azure Portal.
+My Client got a requirement to block internet access inside a Subnet \ Vnet only using NSG and allow connection only to Azure Portal.

-Client is using Azure Private Endpoints to enable private access to Azure Storage , Databricks and other services.
+Client is using Azure Private Endpoints to enable private access to Azure Storage , Databricks and other services hence other resource access from within the VMs inside VM is working as expected.

-A requirement from security team is to lock Azure Vnet & Subnet from internet and enable only direct Portal access.
+The requirement from security team is to lock Azure Vnet & Subnet from internet and enable only direct Portal access.

 Azure Documentation on Service Tags never mention about `AzurePortal` service tag but I was able to find it while checking outboud NSG rule.